ropensci/rgbif/.github/coverage-reports/README.md

 1. **Review before checking** - Make sure the parameter/endpoint really isn't implemented
 2. **Check documentation** - Look at the R function documentation to verify
 3. **Add clear reasons** - While not required, manually editing api-mapping.json with descriptive reasons helps future maintainers
-4. **Batch processing** - Check multiple items at once, then run the workflow once
+4. **Batch processing** - Check multiple items at once in the issue, then run the workflow once
 5. **Regular reviews** - Run coverage checks regularly to catch new API additions
+6. **Use the issue** - Always check boxes in the GitHub issue, not in the repository files

 ## Troubleshooting

+### "No open coverage report issue found"
+- Run the workflow with action `check-coverage` first to create the coverage report issue
+- Make sure the issue has the label `api-coverage-report` and is still open

-### "No actions found"
+### "No actions found" or "No checkboxes were checked"
-- Make sure you committed your checkbox changes to coverage-report.md before running the workflow
+- Make sure you checked boxes in the GitHub **issue** (not the file in the repository)
+- Edit the issue description to check boxes: Click the "..." menu → Edit
+- In GitHub's issue editor, you can click checkboxes directly or manually type `[x]`

 ### "Issue already exists"
 - The workflow checks for existing issues with the same labels and title - this is expected behavior to prevent duplicates